BerenLuthien/HyperColumns_ImageColorization/README.md

 ### Tensorboard: how/which weights were updated during training
 Tensorboard allows us to peek into how the network weights (conv filters) change during training.
 Here shows some of the filters and biases:
 ![](pics/b.jpg)
-Actually all filters and biases were updated to considerable extent during training.
-That is, all of the layers of VGG had been considerably updated.
+Actually all layers of filters have been updated to a considerable extent during the training.
 This indicates that all of the feature maps are useful and they probably contains different information.
-None of them should be skipped.
 We should better incorporate all of the feature maps into our HyperColumns to avoid information loss.
 That said, what if we only sample a portion of the feature maps ?

 ## Simplified model
-I only picked up the output of each pool layer of VGG, upscale them, and then concatenated them into a thinner HyperColumn.
-Apparently some information that VGG has to provied was lost, but this thinner model requests less computation and memory to train.
-It is not powerful enough, and it yielded somewhat worse result like this:
+This simplified model picks up the output of each pool layer of VGG, upscale them, and then concatenated them into a thinner HyperColumn.
+Apparently some information that VGG has to provied is lost, but this thinner model requests less computation and less memory.
+It is not powerful enough.
+Here are some samples of its outputs :
 ![](pics/partial_model_results.png)
 ![](pics/partial.png)

 # Other models I tried
-I came up with two other models based on the concept of HyperColumns, but they did not give better performance.
-The two models tried to introduce more capacity.
-Since they did not give better performance, it looks that the original HyperColumns already have enough capacity.
+I come up with two other models based on the concept of HyperColumns, but they do not give better performance.
+The two models try to introduce more capacity.
+Thus, it looks that the original HyperColumns already have enough capacity.
-Anyway, here are what I tried:
+Anyway, here are what I've tried:
 ## other-model-1
 The idea is to introduce more non-linearity into the network.
-Basically the feature maps from the same layer of VGG were concatenated together to give a layer-based-HyperColumns.
-Each layer-based-HyperColumns was "squeezed" by 1by1 conv into a single feature map.
-At last, these five feature maps went through non linear function ReLu respectively, concatenated into one HyperColumns, and at last was used to make prediction as earlier model did.
+Basically the feature maps from the same layer of VGG are concatenated together to give a layer-based-HyperColumns.
+Each layer-based-HyperColumns is "squeezed" by 1by1 conv into a single feature map.
+At last, these five feature maps go through non linear function ReLu respectively, are concatenated into one HyperColumns, and at last is used to make prediction.
 Without ReLu functions, this model will be equivalent to the full HyperColumns model illustrated earlier.
 ![](pics/layered_hypercolumns.png)